luapower/website/www/md/get-involved.md

   * first you [create](/luapower-git#creating-a-new-package) a package with your files; you can test the package with the [luapower] command.
-  * you then make a pull request with your changes to [luapower-git][luapower-git-src] so I can add your package to the website.
+  * you then make a [pull request](http://git-scm.com/docs/git-request-pull) with your additions to [luapower-git][luapower-git-src] so I can add your package to the website.
-  * lastly, you set up a webhook on your package to notify the url `http://luapower.com/github` of changes to your repo.
+  * lastly, and assuming your repo is on github, you set up a webhook on the repo with the url `http://luapower.com/github`.

 This way you retain full control over where you keep the code and luapower.com will be kept up-to-date via the webhook.